 TJPA's annual other postemployment benefit ("OPEB") cost is calculated based on the annual required contribution of the employer ("ARC").
 TJPA has elected to calculate the ARC and related information using the alternative measurement method permitted by GASB Statement 45 and amended by GASB Statement 57 for agent employers that have individual-employer OPEB plans with fewer than 100 total plan members.
 The ARC represents the level of funding that, if paid on an ongoing basis, is projected to cover the normal cost each year and to amortize any unfunded actuarial liabilities over a period not to exceed thirty years.
 TJPA calculated the ARC in fiscal year 2012 and is required to update the calculation triennially.
 In the interim years, adjustments are made to the ARC calculation.
-For June 30, 2013, the following table shows the components of TJPA's annual OPEB cost, the amount actually contributed to the plan, and changes in TJPA's net OPEB obligation to the plan:

-Notes to the Basic Financial Statements For the Year Ended June 30, 2013
+Notes to the Basic Financial Statements For the Year Ended June 30, 2014